Kyle Isbel Preview, Player Props: Royals vs. Cubs

-Kyle Isbel -- batting .265 with three doubles, a walk and four RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Chicago Cubs, with Jameson Taillon on the hill, on August 18 at 2:20 PM ET.
+Kyle Isbel -- batting .333 in his past 10 games -- will be in action for the Kansas City Royals against the Chicago Cubs, with Kyle Hendricks on the hill, on August 20 at 2:20 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Mariners.
+He reached base in his only plate appearance in his last game against the Cubs.

 Kyle Isbel Game Info & Props vs. the Cubs